-"The Great Learning is a text bequeathed by the Confucianists,
+"The Great Learning is a text bequeathed by Confucianists,

 er chu xue ru de zhi men ye .

-and when beginning to study, it is the gate through to virtue.
+and beginning its study is the gate through to virtue.

 Yu jin ke jian gu ren wei xue ci di zhe ,

-Today we can see how the ancients, in order to study it, proceeded in what sequence,
+Today we can see how the ancients, in order to study it, proceeded sequentially,

 du lai ci pian zhi cun , er Lun , Meng ci zhi .

-only because this book has been preserved, along with the Analects and Mencius following it.
+And only because this text was preserved could the Analects and Mencius follow it.